'SEAL Team' Star Judd Lormand Reveals Which Professional Wrestler He Wants to Guest Star (Exclusive)

 The shirt that Lormand wears during the episode doesn't specifically name Anderson, but it does include text that references his career.
 The shirt says "Arrive, Spinebuster, Leave."

 As his clothing choices show, Lormand is a fan of wrestling, and he would prefer to see one of the prominent names make a guest appearance.
 But which one would he choose?
-Lormand is friends with AJ Styles, but his top choice would actually be the man formerly known as Goldust.
+Lormand is friends with AJ Styles, but his top choice would actually be the man formerly known as Goldust that has since joined All Elite Wrestling.

 If Lormand can make a guest appearance happen, it would likely take place in an upcoming season.
 SEAL Team is midway through the third season, and it's unclear if a fourth will happen.
 The show has reportedly been quietly renewed, but Lormand has not been informed.0comments